timshannon/bolthold/README.md

 and including tests and benchmarks will, at a minimum, be useful to me.
 Maybe it'll be useful to others as well.

 ##Indexes
-In every BoltStore there will be a reserved bucket *_indexes* which will be used to hold indexes that point back to another bucket's Key system.
+In every BoltHold there will be a reserved bucket *_indexes* which will be used to hold indexes that point back to another bucket's Key system.
 Indexes will be defined as functions which will return a GoType and be run against every existing row in a given Bucket, or simple as struct tags defining a particular field as indexable.